 Lime buildup looks so terrible that there can be a great temptation to use home cleaning products to remove it.
 However, resist that urge, as even the smallest drop or leftover residue from any cleaning agent will likely be lethal to your fish.
 This rule goes for the top edges of the tank as well.

 If you have a stubborn patch of build-up, try using a razor blade or algae scraper to gently scrape the scale away from only glass panels.
 Do not use a razor on plexiglass or other types of acrylic tanks as any sharp tools will easily scratch them.
+Be careful not to damage the silicone glue holding the glass panes together.
 Once you're done, rinse the tank thoroughly before refilling.

 Preventing Lime Buildup

-As the water begins to evaporate, your remaining tank water will become slightly harder (a higher density of minerals per Liter of water).
-For this reason, the best replacement for evaporated hard water is distilled water.
+As the water begins to evaporate, your remaining tank water will become slightly harder (a higher density of minerals per liter of water).
+For this reason, the best replacement for evaporated hard water is distilled water, if you are only topping off the tank and not doing a water change.
 The water that escaped was pure, so the water you add back in should be pure water as well.
+Distilled water has all of the minerals removed from it.
+Replacing evaporated water with additional mineral-rich water can slowly lead to a lethally high level of some minerals.
+Using distilled water to replace evaporation eliminates this risk.